yangashley/task-list-api/ada-project-docs/wave_07.md

     - Write down how you observe the issue
     - Attempt to recreate the issue locally
     - Use Postman, the browser, and the debugger tools
-    - Use the Heroku logs
+    - Use the Render logs
     - Research error messages
     - Rubber duck and ask for help